 Angela T. Spinazzè

 Angela is Principal and Founder of ATSPIN consulting.
 She is a humanist, process facilitator, information architect, and builder of bridges within and across communities seeking to realize tangible change.
-She has built a career organizing - people, public and artist-led non-profits, neighborhood groups, communities of practice - around technology, group development, organizational agility, and capacity building.
+She has built a career organizing - people, organizations, neighborhood groups, communities of practice - around technology, group development, organizational agility, and capacity building.
 She has extensive experience in museum collections management, data interchange protocols, and leading community design and development of open source software for museums, libraries, and archives.
 Her work spans the arts and humanities, social and natural sciences, performing arts, higher education, national and regional arts service organizations and professional associations, with a methodology that is grounded in the principles of user centered design, agile development, and urban acupuncture.
 She is a Certified ToP Facilitator, an avid traveller, and her friends say she is a wonderful cook.

 Her career began at The Art Institute of Chicago in the Annual Programs Department where she produced direct mail campaigns, planned special events and worked with volunteers.
 From there she went on to join the team that designed and developed the museum's first database of collections information.
 She managed the conversion of the index card file (representing approximately 150,000 works of art) into electronic format, helped develop the application architecture and user interface, and led the implementation of the inventory process.
 For several years afterwards, she served as Director of Marketing for a leading commercial software application developer where she managed all marketing and sales activities worldwide and co-developed two Windows-based applications for collections management in addition to directing implementation and training programs.